ChileanVirtualObservatory/asydo/README.md

 ###  Installing ###
 As ASYDO should work as an installable python package, and it will be configured as such in a near future.
-For the moment, the ASYDO package (and other source files) should copy to your working directory.
+For the moment, the ASYDO package and database creation files should copy to your working directory.
 For example, in a unix-based system:

->  user@machine:~/yourproject$ cp -r ../path\_to\_asydo/ASYDO/src/\* .
+>  user@machine:~/yourproject$ cp -r ../path\_to\_ASYDO/src/asydopy .
+>  user@machine:~/yourproject$ cp ../path\_to\_ASYDO/src/dbCreator\* .

-### Database Download ###
+### Database ###

 To create the database, go to /src/db and run dbCreator.py.
 By default, it will download a .csv from our server, and import it to a SQLITE database.
 If you want to import your spectral lines, we currently support 2 ways of doing this:
   * *By Custom .CSV*: To use this option, you must run dbCreator.py with the flag "-C", followed by the path to your .CSV
   * *By Query to a SLAP service*: To use this option, you must run dbCreator.py with the flag "-T", followed by the URL to the service.

-By default, the script will download the lines in range from 88 Ghz to 720 Ghz (the ALMA spectral Band) If you want to use a custom range you must add to the previous instruction the flag "-R", followed by you custom range in the format "minimal_frequency:maximum_frequency"
+By default, the script will download the lines in range from 88 Ghz to 720 Ghz (the ALMA spectral Band) If you want to use a custom range you must add to the previous instruction the flag "-R", followed by you custom range in the format "minimal\_frequency:maximum\_frequency"